 The Building Developmental Relationships During the COVID-19 Crisis Checklist offers important relationship-building steps you can take to help young people weather this storm.
 The research-based Developmental Relationships Framework identifies key actions young people need to experience in relationships in order to be resilient and thrive.
 For the full description of the Developmental Relationships Framework and the research behind it, visit the Search Institute.

 Distance Learning Activities During COVID-19 to Help Transition-age Youth on an IEP Prepare for Adulthood (PDF, 3 pages, 2020) from the Pacer Center.

-The IRIS Center has created a new online training module specifically for parents, Parents: Supporting Learning During the COVID-19 Pandemic.
-It offers practical tools and easy-to-implement strategies to help.
+The IRIS Center created an online training module specifically for parents, Parents: Supporting Learning During the COVID-19 Pandemic.
+It offers practical tools and easy-to-implement strategies to support distance learning.

-Family Guide to At-Home Learning, from the CEEDAR Center at the University of Florida has practical strategies for helping students of all ages who may be struggling with an at-home learning task.
-Families may find these strategies useful when helping their students complete various reading, math, and/or behavioral tasks at home.
+Family Guide to At-Home Learning, from the CEEDAR Center at the University of Florida has practical strategies for helping students of all ages with at-home learning tasks.
 Two-page PDF version of Family Guide

 Video: Advocating for Children with Learning Differences During Coronavirus, 3:22-minutes

 How to hold and participate in virtual IEP meetings (PDF, 6 pages, 2020)

 Tips from the Field: Facilitating Successful Virtual IEP Meetings (PDF, 1 page, 2020)